 While not an explicitly Halloween-themed video, we couldn’t help but include “Stress” on our list.
 More of a mockumentary than a music video, we follow a troop of pre-teen boys not even old enough to drive (even though they do at one point in the video).
 The boys roam the streets of Paris, terrorizing every adult, cop, and piece of private property they come across.

 All throughout, the eerie soundtrack delivered by French duo Justice places the listener in an uncomfortable situation, keeping them there for the duration of this almost-7-minute joyride of delinquency and chaos.

 “Zombie Captain Jack Sparrow in a Tim Burton movie set in 1900”.

 This is probably the best way to describe the video for “Living Dead Girl”.
-I’m not implying this is a bad thing either.
+We’re not implying this is a bad thing either.
 In fact, the over 50 million views would tell you the opposite.
 We could have chosen nearly any Rob Zombie video and it would have been perfectly at home on this list; “Living Dead Girl” just happened to be the one.

 Rihanna – “Disturbia”

 If you didn’t pay close attention to the lyrics, you would be surprised at the dark theme of the video for “Disturbia”.
-The shiny pop-style production, Auto-tune heavy vocals and array of synths is so sweet, you’d expect the video to be set in a candy shop.
+The shiny pop-style production, auto-tune heavy vocals and array of synths is so sweet, you’d expect the video to be set in a candy shop.